Boater Safety Law

 The experienced boat accident lawyers at Associates and Bruce L. Scheiner, Attorneys for the Injured, know all boaters have a general responsibility to ensure their vessels are in good working order and properly equipped, as well as operate those vessels in a reasonable and prudent manner.

 Florida boating laws are in place to ensure operators, passengers, nearby swimmers and animals are safe.
 When these regulations are flouted, serious injury and even death can occur.
-The Florida Fish & Wildlife Conservation Commission reported in 2013 there were nearly 740 boating accidents, resulting in hundreds of injuries and dozens of deaths.
+The Florida Fish & Wildlife Conservation Commission reports there were nearly 740 boating accidents in a recent year, resulting in hundreds of injuries and dozens of deaths.

 While boating accidents in Florida have trended downward in recent years, there are still far too many.
 Reducing these tragedies means all boaters need to obey all state regulations and exercise an abundance of caution.Florida Boating Laws